xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

   <div class="column" markdown="span"><b>Product details page</b>![541-products-details-prices-inventory.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-products-details-prices-inventory.png)</div>
 </div>

+If a sale offer has expired or is disabled, it is not displayed on the product listing page, but still resists in the **Global discount** field of the "Prices & Inventory" section on the product details page.

 ### Sale Offer for Product Categories, Subcategories and Product Classes

 The Sale addon makes it possible to differentiate sale offers by specific product categories and/or subcategories as well as by product classes.